gjanco/mezmo-dd-marketplace/crest_data_systems_dell_emc_isilon/README.md

 2. Select a monitor from the list.

 3. Update the monitor configuration based on the requirements and save the monitor.

+## Uninstallation

+Uninstall the integration from the Datadog agent by running the following command on the agent host:

+`sudo -u dd-agent datadog-agent integration remove datadog-crest_data_systems_dell_emc_isilon`

 ## Support